Darkbeast-glitch/Darkbeast-glitch/README.md

 - 👀 I’m interested in Programming and Biomedical Engineering,health,IT & Gaming
 - 🌱 I’m currently learning  React,Ionic,Reactnative,(Other courses
 - 💞️ I’m looking to collaborate on any software i found interesting
-- 📫 How to reach me IG:julius20215 Twitter:anonafriq4
+- 📫 How to reach me IG:julius20215 Twitter:JuliusBoakye8
+- I am also a full stack developer
+-I have some experience in django
+-I also have experience in other languages Python,JS,CSS,MySQL etc.

 <!---
 Darkbeast-glitch/Darkbeast-glitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.